Kotelny Island: Geography

 The western part of Kotelny Island proper, also known as "Kettle Island", is the largest section of the group, with an area of 11,665 km^{2}.
 It is rocky and hilly, rising to 374 m on Mt.
 Malakatyn-Tas.
 The Chukochya River flows westwards to the Laptev Sea.
 Cape Anisy is the northernmost headland of Kotelny and it is an important geographical point for it marks the NE limit of the Laptev Sea.
 Cape Medvezhiy is the southernmost headland of the island.

 Bunge Land or Zemlya Bunge is a huge empty and almost barren intermediate zone.
 It is located between Kotelny and Faddeyevsky, which, unlike Bunge Land, could be described as proper islands.
-Sandy and flat, its area is 6,200 km^{2}.
+Sandy and flat, its area is 6,200 km2.
 Since it rises only to a maximum height of 8 m above sea level, Bunge Land is flooded during storm surges, except for a very small area in the southeast that rises to an elevation of 11 to 21 m above sea level.
 The area that is periodically submerged accounts for over 80% of the total surface and is practically devoid of vegetation.
 Bunge Land is named after Russian zoologist and explorer Alexander Alexandrovich Bunge.

 Faddeyevsky Peninsula (полуостров Фаддеевский) is a large peninsula projecting from the northern end of Bunge Land eastwards with its isthmus in the north.
 There is a deep inlet on Faddeyevski between its western coast and adjoining Bunge Land.
 Unlike Kotelny this island is relatively flat despite its size, its highest point being only 65 m.
-Its area is 5,300 km^{2}.
+Its area is 5,300 km2.
 Faddeyevsky is covered with tundra vegetation and dotted with small lakes.
 This island was named after a fur trader called Faddeyev who built the first habitation there.